tarampampam/.github/PULL_REQUEST_TEMPLATE.md

 Buddy, first of all, I want to thank you very much for your contribution.
 I really appreciate it 🤩

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Describe briefly what this PR contains and what problem it solves.
+Please also include relevant motivation and context (list any dependencies that are required for this change, for example)

 -->